-Enjoy riding through the Killarney National Park, exploring the highlands, riding over mountain passes, beside lakes, galloping along miles of golden beaches and walking over Irish bog lands.
-Experience the reowned charm of the region and the tranquility of some truly impressive and beautiful scenery.
+Enjoy riding through the Killarney National Park, exploring the highlands, riding over mountain passes, beside lakes, along miles of golden beaches and walking over Irish bog lands.
+Experience the renowned charm of the region and the tranquility of some truly impressive and beautiful scenery.
 The Irish bred horses are willing, reliable and safe allowing you time to take in the sights.
 Knowledgeable, experienced guides lead all the trails and riders are split by ability so no-one's enjoyment is spoilt and everyone meets up for dinner in the evenings.
-Accommodation is in comfortable twin bedrooms in B&B's along the way.
+Accommodation is in comfortable twin bedrooms in Bed and Breakfasts along the way.
 Dinners are not included in the package.
 Short breaks are also available.

 One of the top 15 'World's Greatest Horse Treks' as compiled by CNN International